Park City, UT

 To wrap it up, several inspired energetic photographers headed for Moab, Utah to meet with Bill Fortney for the post-meeting workshop.
 They spent the three gorgeous days exploring, photographing and critiquing their images.
 Photos galore will tell the story of the days spent in Park City.

 Once again, a quote from Frank Cost, Professor at the College of Imaging Arts and Sciences, RIT, “A photo may freeze a moment in time but photography isn’t just about a single image, it’s a series of moments that creatively expresses our experiences."

 Download a PDF of the BIOCOMM meeting program.

 View the two BIOCOMM 2009 slideshows.

-View the images which were displayed in the BioImages Salon at BIOCOMM 2009.
+View the winning images from the BioImages Salon at BIOCOMM 2009.